 From here you can set the radius of the sun.
 If the radius is big, the shadows appear soft.
 Or vice versa.

 This specifies which daylight model to be used as the current environment.
 The old daylight model lights a scene with basic spectral radiance as the sun moves over the horizon at a relative distance from the object.
 The new daylight model is used to simulate full spectrum daylight providing more sky color variation as the sun moves along and bearing shorter rays as the sun moves closer to the normal plane.
-Recommended to remain default state.
+The Nishita Light Mode implements atmospheric scattering based on the Nishita Sky Model and displays the variations of color which are optical effects caused by the particles in the atmosphere.

 sky & SUN COLOR